ThinkCodePlay/map-app/README.md

-# Angular Map App🗺️
+# Angular Map-App🗺️

-### What is this app?
-Where am I?
+### Description
-Use this app to find the location by ZIP code and see the local time and weather.
+This web app displays US locations and weather by its ZIP code.

 Check out the **live demo** [here](https://map-app-flame.vercel.app/).